tokio-rs/website/content/tokio/tutorial/framing.md

 ```

 When working with byte arrays and `read`, we must also maintain a cursor
 tracking how much data has been buffered.
-We must ensure to pass the empty
+We must make sure to pass the empty
 portion of the buffer to `read()`.
 Otherwise, we would overwrite buffered data.
 If our buffer gets filled up, we must grow the buffer in order to keep reading.
 In `parse_frame()` (not included), we would need to parse data contained by